ReactionMechanismGenerator/RMG-Py/kinetics/H_Abstraction/comments.rst

 or in a section(s) titled 'General'

-.. the ID must match those in the rateLibrary AS A STRING (ie. '2' is different from '02') --
+.. the ID must match those in the rateLibrary AS A STRING (ie. '2' is different from '02')

+--
+0
+--
+If a biradical CH2JJ can abstract from RCH4 to make RCH3J and CH3J
+then a Y_rad CH3J should be able to abstract from RCH3J which means X_H needs to include Xrad_H.
+I.e. you can abstract from a radical.
+To make this possible a head node has been created X_H_or_Xrad_H which is a union of X_H and Xrad_H.
+The kinetics for it have just been copied from X_H and are only defined for abstraction by Y_rad_birad.
+I.e. the top level very approximate guess.

+Do better kinetics for this exist?
+Do we in fact use the reverse kinetics anyway?

+--
 2
 --